MohanKumar2002/Codesoft-Task-2/README.md

 Navigate to the directory containing the project files.
 Execute the main program file.
 Follow the on-screen instructions to play against the AI.
-This project serves as an educational tool to explore game theory concepts and search algorithms while enjoying a game of Tic-Tac-Toe against an unbeatable AI opponent.